skadimoolam/x-doc/readme.md

  >x-doc http

 ### Please Note
-All the current docs are based on IOjs and not NodeJS, but this will be soon fixed.
+All the current docs are based on IOjs(v2.1.0) and not NodeJS, but this will be soon fixed.
 This is in very early stages of Development, expect it to be a little quirky.
 Please file bugs when you find them.

 And all Contribution are appreciated.

 ### Change Log
-#### v0.0.5 (date)
+#### v0.0.5 (26-5-15)
- - Separated each piece of functionality into it's own module
+ - Added support to view all the methods of a module
  - Added support for rendering Unicode '&#039;'
  - Codes in the Documentation look a little pretty
+ - Separated each piece of functionality into it's own module

 #### v0.0.4 (25-5-15)
  - Added support for Colored output, this feature is best viewed in Terminal with Black Background